f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

 Task 5 - Deploy an HTTP Service with Custom created Profile and a referenced iRule
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Perform the following steps to complete this task:

 #.
-Execute Step 5 Deploy an HTTP Service with Custom Profiles and an iRule to BIG-IP A
+Execute Step 5 to deploy an HTTP Service with Custom Profiles and an iRule to BIG-IP A

    |image2_21|